Few-Shot Segmentation via Cycle-Consistent Transformer: Experiments

 \subsection{Ablation Studies}

-To provide a deeper understanding of our proposed method, ablation studies are carried out in this section.
-The experiments are performed on Pascal-$5^i$ 1-shot setting with ResNet-50 as backbone and results are reported in terms of mIoU.
+To provide a deeper understanding of our proposed method, we show ablation studies in this section.
+The experiments are performed on Pascal-$5^i$ 1-shot setting with ResNet-50 as the backbone network, and results are reported in terms of mIoU.

-\subsubsection{Component-wise Ablations}
+\subsubsection{Component-Wise Ablations}

-We perform ablation studies in regard to each component of our CyCTR in Table~\ref{tab:ablation}.
-The first line is the result of the baseline, where the encoder consists of two residual blocks rather than the transformer.
+We perform ablation studies regarding each component of our CyCTR in Table~\ref{tab:ablation}.
+The first line is the result of our baseline, where we use two residual blocks to merge features as stated in Section~\ref{sec:detail}.
 For all ablations in Table~\ref{tab:ablation}, the hidden dimension is set to 128 and two transformer encoders are used.
 The mIoU results are averaged over four splits.
 Firstly, we only use the self-alignment block that only encodes query features.
-The support information of this case only comes from the concatenated single support vector similar to ~\cite{zhang2019canet}.
-It can already achieve decent results, showing that the transformer encoder is effective for modeling context for few-shot segmentation.
+The support information in this case comes from the concatenated global support feature and the prior map used in~\cite{zhang2019canet}.
+It can already bring decent results, showing that the transformer encoder is effective for modeling context for few-shot segmentation.
 Then, we utilize the cross-alignment block but only with the vanilla attention operation in Equation~\ref{eq:attention}.
-The mIoU is degraded by 0.4\%, which is not surprising as discussed in our paper that some support features at pixel-level may be harmful for query segmentation.
-By using the cycle-consistent attention, the performance is improved by a large margin, \emph{i.e.} 1.6\% mIoU compared to the vanilla attention.
-Besides, our cycle-consistent transformer aggregates pixel-level information from both foreground and background support features after sampling, which is not well explored in previous works due to large amounts of unexpected support information at pixel-level.
-It can be seen in Table~\ref{tab:ablation} that the support background information is also important for few-shot segmentation and provides 0.8\% mIoU improvement.
+The mIoU increases by 0.4\%, indicating that pixel-level features from support can provide additional performance gain.
+By using our proposed cycle-consistent attention module, the performance can be further improved by a large margin, \emph{i.e.} 0.6\% mIoU compared to the vanilla attention.
+This result demonstrates our cycle-consistent attention's capability to suppress possible harmful information from support.
+Besides, we assume some background support features may also benefit the query segmentation and therefore use the cycle-consistent transformer to aggregate pixel-level information from background support features as well.
+Comparing the last two lines in Table~\ref{tab:ablation}, we show that our way of utilizing beneficial background pixel-level support information brings 0.5\% mIoU improvement, validating our assumption and the effectiveness of our proposed cycle-consistent attention operation.